Ravigny

 Ravigny (/fr/) is a commune in the Mayenne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Ravigny, Le Pont-Cel, La Thibaudière, La Chauvellière, La Cellotière and La Roirie.

+The commune is in the Normandie-Maine Regional Natural Park.

 The Commune along with another 11 communes shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.